-- 2.1 The Minister for Treasury and Resources has adopted an ethical investment Strategy that will be applied to all States' Investments; this is included in Appendix 1. - 2.2 Governance arrangements are being reviewed during 2011 however the current arrangements are detailed in Appendix 2.
+- 2.1.
+The Minister for Treasury and Resources has adopted an ethical investment Strategy that will be applied to all States' Investments; this is included in Appendix 1. - 2.2.
+Governance arrangements are detailed in Appendix 2.

 3. STATES MAJOR FUNDS